mohuk/pages-blog/_posts/2024-01-08-optimizing-ttfb.md

 ![Static Content Delivery 1.0 - Data Transfer](/assets/img/2024-02-08-img-05.png)

--**No advantage taken from Regional or Edge Caches**: Every request resulting in a cache miss meant content had to be served directly from the S3 bucket in the region.
+- **No advantage taken from Regional or Edge Caches**: Every request resulting in a cache miss meant content had to be served directly from the S3 bucket in the region.
 Like I mentioned before, no advantage was being taken from the "Edge Location" or the "Regional Edge Cache".

 ![Static Content Delivery 1.0](/assets/img/2024-02-08-img-06.png)